tiepdotme/samwize.com/_posts/2018-09-01-modern-guide-to-core-data-2018.markdown

 When you fetch models, sometimes there will be faults.

-Faults are "unrealized objects", designed to make Core Data efficient by needless fetching, until needed.
+Faults are "unrealized objects", designed to make Core Data efficient by avoiding needless fetching, until needed.

 Faults are automatically resolved (fetched) when you access the property.

-But if the "unrealized object" is somehow deleted?
-Crash could occur.
-A simple solution below to make those faults nil instead.
+But if the "unrealized object" is somehow deleted, crash could occur.
+The simple configuration below makes those faults nil instead.

 ```swift
 context.shouldDeleteInaccessibleFaults = true